Aliexpress2401/SpotifyAPI/README.md

 I made a Spotify API for you!

-In the environment.ts file you need to paste your client_id and client_secret so you are ready to go!
+In the environment.ts file you need to paste your client_id and client_secret, so you are ready to go!

 Spotify Documentation: https://developer.spotify.com/documentation/web-api